 Bill Herman was buying some gift packages of liquor at a state store on Leesburg Pike.
 He was a little bit annoyed when the checkout clerk began opening the gift boxes to peer inside.

-"Sorry," the clerk said. "gotta do it.
-Too many people have been ripping us off by switchiing expensive stuff into gift boxes for cheaper brands."
+"Sorry," the clerk said.
+"Gotta do it.
+Too many people have been ripping us off by switching expensive stuff into gift boxes for cheaper brands."